anshkunj/number_guessing_game_api/README.md

 - Secure password hashing (bcrypt)
 - Track scores and wins per user

+### Logout

+This application uses JWT-based authentication, which is stateless.

+To logout:
+- Call the `/logout` endpoint
+- Delete the JWT token on the client side
+- Stop sending the `Authorization: Bearer <token>` header

+Once the token is removed, the user is considered logged out.

 ### 🎯 Games
 #### Number Guess
     • Guess the number 1–100